- Business and Employment»

 Headline Writing Tips:

 - Find terms that tap into readers' wants and needs using the Google Keyword Planner.
 (Note that Google Keyword Planner used to be known as Google Keyword Tool.
 See documentation for the Planner for additional instructions.)
 Simply type in a phrase or topic for a headline into the designated box and Google will show how many people search for that exact term plus listings of related terms.
 Choose one that has a reasonable volume of search, at least around a couple thousand per month (local for home country or global, depending on whether the audience is domestic or international).
 Those with lower search could also be "long tail" possibilities.
 If people are typing in a term on the Internet, it's on their minds!
 For example, as of this writing, the term "lose belly fat" had 301,000 Internet searches per month in the United States alone.
-Click here to learn some ways to select relevant SEO keywords.

 - A keyword or phrase can become part of the headline.
 This helps improve SEO (search engine optimization) for an online article and taps into the real wants and needs of an audience.